TRUST Q & A

 - Each of the three first year campuses provide a supportive educational environment for TRUST Scholars.
 Events are tailored to the resources and schedule of that campus.
 See the Curriculum page to learn more about each campus.

 Where will I complete my third and fourth years of medical school?

 TRUST Scholars will complete a WWAMI Rural Integrated Training Track experience (WRITE) during the last 18-22+ weeks of their third year.
 WRITE allows students to experience continuity of patient interactions.
 TRUST Scholars will complete the WRITE experience in their continuity community site.
 When WRITE experiences are not available, alternate experiences will be substituted.

 Are TRUST Scholars required to be in their home state for their third year (WRITE)?

 Yes.
 This is a program for students who want to return to their home states.
 UWSOM students who participate in the WRITE program rate these experiences quite highly and often as the best experience they had in medical school.
 As a whole students who complete the WRITE program score the same in the standardized board scores, the USMLE, as their peers in the WWAMI region.

 What happens if I decide to leave the TRUST program prior to graduation?

-Community Health Centers (CHCs) are operational in most of the larger communities within Montana as well as in some rural areas.
-Generally, students will be placed in CHC’s within these larger communities (population around 30,000 people).
+Community Health Centers (CHCs) are operational in most of the larger communities within Montana and Idaho as well as in some rural areas.
+Generally, students will be placed in CHCs within communities with a population up to 50,000 people.